For more information about options for BBA students, please contact your advising team.

 To graduate with a Co-op designation students must complete three Co-op Work Terms.
 Students are still encouraged to graduate with just one or two work terms to gain the expereince.
 Students earn three upper-level credits for each completed work term to a maximum of nine credits.
-Note: Co-op work terms can only be applied to the Bachelor of Business Administration program if you are not completing a minor.
+Note: Co-op work term credits can only be applied to the Bachelor of Business Administration program if you are not completing a minor.